-Control by Ingram Family Stockholders; Certain Anti-takeover Provisions.
-Immediately after the Split-Off and the closing of the IPO, 69.5% of the outstanding Common Equity (and 80.8% of the outstanding voting power) will be held by the Ingram Family Stockholders (67.9% and 80.5%, respectively, if the Underwriters' over-allotment option in connection with the IPO is exercised in full).
-Martha R. Ingram, her children, certain trusts created for their benefit, and two charitable trusts and a foundation created by the Ingram family (collectively, the "Ingram Family Stockholders") are expected to enter into a Board Representation Agreement (as defined herein) with the Company, which provides that certain types of corporate transactions, including transactions involving the potential sale or merger of the Company; the issuance of additional equity, warrants, or options; certain acquisitions; or the incurrence of significant indebtedness, may not be entered into without the written approval of at least a majority of the voting power held by certain of the Ingram Family Stockholders acting in their sole discretion.
-See "The Split-Off and the Reorganization--The Split-Off," "Principal Stockholders," and "Description of Capital Stock."
+Control by Ingram Family Stockholders; Certain Anti-takeover Immediately after the Split-Off and the closing of the IPO, 67.9% Provisions of the outstanding Common Equity (and 80.5% of the outstanding voting power) was held by the Ingram Family Stockholders.
+Martha R. Ingram, her children, certain trusts created for their benefit, and two charitable trusts and a foundation created by the Ingram family (collectively, the "Ingram Family Stockholders") have entered into a Board Representation Agreement (as defined herein) with the Company, which provides that certain types of corporate transactions, including transactions involving the potential sale or merger of the Company; the issuance of additional equity, warrants, or options; certain acquisitions; or the incurrence of significant indebtedness, may not be entered into without the written approval of at least a majority of the voting power held by certain of the Ingram Family Stockholders acting in their sole discretion.
+See "The Split-Off and the Reorganization--The Split-Off,' "Principal Stockholders," and "Description of Capital Stock."
 Voting control by the Ingram Family Stockholders may discourage certain types of transactions involving an actual or potential change of control of the Company, including transactions in which the holders of the Company's Common Stock might receive a premium for their shares over the prevailing market price of the Common Stock.

 Section 203 of the Delaware General Corporation Law (as amended from time to time, the "DGCL"), which is applicable to the Company, prohibits certain business combinations with certain stockholders for a period of three years after they acquire 15% or more of the outstanding voting stock of a corporation.
-See "Description of Capital Stock--Section 203 of the DGCL."
+See "Description of Capital Stock-Section 203 of the DGCL."
 In addition, the authorized but unissued capital stock of the Company includes 1,000,000 shares of preferred stock.
 The Board of Directors is authorized to provide for the issuance of such preferred stock in one or more series and to fix the designations, preferences, powers and relative, participating, optional or other rights and restrictions thereof.
 Accordingly, the Company may issue a series of preferred stock in the future that will have preference over the Common Equity with respect to the payment of dividends and upon liquidation, dissolution or winding-up or which could otherwise adversely affect holders of the Common Equity or discourage or make difficult any attempt to obtain control of the Company.
 See "Description of Capital Stock--Preferred Stock."